James Radclyffe, 3rd Earl of Derwentwater: Legacy

 Radclyffe figures prominently in the historical novels Dorothy Forster by Walter Besant and Devil Water by Anya Seton.

-In October 2022, a bedsheet embroidered with human hair, by Radclyffe's wife, in his memory, is to be displayed at the Museum of London, which acquired it in 1934.
+In October 2022, a bedsheet embroidered with human hair, by Radclyffe's wife, in his memory, was displayed at the Museum of London, which acquired it in 1934.
 The museum stated that the hair "could have come from her own head or that of the earl, or she could have intertwined a combination of the two".